NellowTCS/TactilityClock/README.md

 # TactilityClock

-An external app for Tactility; a clock.
+An external clock app for Tactility.